Speedcubing-Canada/speedcubing-canada-web/README.md

 First option, in the project root directory, you can run:

 ### `docker-compose up`
-Runs de app and an nginx server.
+Runs the app and an nginx server.
 The app is available at [http://localhost/](http://localhost/).

 Second option:
 Move into the `frontend` directory.